Champ Anthony

-Chancellor Anthony, known as Champ Anthony, is an American football cornerback who plays for the Auburn Tigers.
+Chancellor "Champ" Anthony (born June 12, 2004) is an American football cornerback who plays for the Auburn Tigers.
 He previously played for Tyler Junior College.

 College career

-2022
+Tyler Junior College

 Anthony played for Tyler Junior College in four games during the 2022 season.
 He intercepted the ball one time, against Kilgore College.

-2023
+Auburn

 After transferring to Auburn, Anthony played in four games during the 2023 season.

-2024

-After being considered a leading defensive back in 2024, Anthony suffered a broken leg against Arkansas.
+He was considered a leading defensive back in 2024, but Anthony suffered a broken leg against Arkansas.
 He was carried off the field in a stretcher after the injury.

-2025

 After receiving surgery, Anthony resumed training in the spring of 2025.
 Anthony returned for practice in fall training.
 He was described as a potential breakout star for the season by A.J.
 Hester of Sports Illustrated.
 In his first game back against the Baylor Bears, he suffered a broken thumb, which required surgery.
+He returned, but suffered a leg injury soon after, which caused him to miss the rest of the season.